-If 2017–18 has low rainfall, environmental watering in the Western Region will focus on protecting water quality to maintain habitat and build the resilience of in-stream native plants and animals.
-The carryover available going into 2017–18 will be particularly important in this scenario.
-Under wetter conditions, priority will be given to reserving water for use in 2018–19 and delivering some of the flow components that have not been possible in the lead-up to last year's wet conditions (like some of the winter/spring flow components).
-The focus of environmental watering in the Wimmera-Mallee wetlands will continue to be providing refuge within the dry landscape to support local plants and animals.
+Below-average rainfall and higher-than-average temperatures are predicted for the Western Region through winter 2018.
+If dry conditions persist into 2018–19, environmental watering in the region will focus on protecting water quality to maintain habitat and build the resilience of in-stream native plants and animals.
+The carryover available going into 2018–19 will be particularly important in the drier climatic scenarios predicted, as allocation to the wetland entitlement is not expected to be made before October 2018, and may be very small or zero depending on inflows during winter and early spring.
+The VEWH's allocation is expected to remain below 60 percent, and no allocations to the CEWH entitlement are expected in 2018–19.
+If conditions become wetter and environmental allocations increase, priority will be given to reserving water for use in 2019–20 and delivering some larger winter/spring flows.
+The continuing focus of environmental watering in the Wimmera-Mallee wetlands will be to provide refuge and maintain habitat in the dry landscape to support local plants and animals.

-he Wimmera system forms part of the larger Murray– Darling Basin and water diversions and environmental water deliveries in this region are also subject to the requirements of the Murray–Darling Basin Plan.
+The Wimmera system forms part of the larger Murray– Darling Basin and water diversions and deliveries of water for the environment in this region are also subject to the requirements of the Basin Plan 2012.

-he VEWH's environmental planning and delivery is consistent with the requirements of the Murray–Darling Basin Plan.
-The potential environmental watering outlined in section 4 of this seasonal watering plan fulfils Victoria's obligations under section 8.26 of the Murray–Darling Basin Plan to identify annual environmental watering priorities for Victoria's water resource areas.
+The VEWH's environmental planning and delivery is consistent with the requirements of the Basin Plan.
+The potential environmental watering outlined in section 4 fulfils Victoria's obligations under section 8.26 of the plan to identify annual environmental watering priorities for Victoria's water resource areas.